tomstafford/psy6422/docs/indexBACKUP.md

 ---
-title: "Book Template"
+title: "PSY6422 Data Management and Visualisation @ The University of Sheffield"
-author: "Lisa DeBruine"
+author: "Tom Stafford"
-date: "2020-04-20"
+date: '2020-04-20'
+bibliography:
+- book.bib
+- packages.bib
+description: This is a template.
+Use it to start a new course book.
+documentclass: book
+link-citations: yes
 site: bookdown::bookdown_site
-documentclass: book
-bibliography: [book.bib, packages.bib]
 biblio-style: apalike
-link-citations: yes
-description: "Guide for psyTeachR course books."
 ---